docusign/sample-app-insights-node/server/README.md

 # Insights Sample App

-This project is a **Sample Application** showcasing the use of **DocuSign Navigator API**.
-The application demonstrates how to authenticate using OAuth Code Grant flow, fetch user agreements, and verify users using the DocuSign API.
+This project is a **Sample Application** showcasing the use of **Docusign Navigator API**.
+The application demonstrates how to authenticate using OAuth Code Grant flow, fetch user agreements, and verify users using the Docusign API.

 ## Table of Contents
 - [Prerequisites](#prerequisites)